 XIII.
-Compensation and Benefits Monitoring Report This Monitoring Report was approved by the AIR Board of Directors on 8/14/2023.
+Compensation and Benefits Monitoring Report This Monitoring Report was approved by the AIR Board of Directors on August 12, 2024.
 The entire report is for internal use only.
 Do not duplicate or distribute without the express written approval of the Association for Institutional Research.
+Copyright 2024. submitted:

-Copyright 2023.
-I certify that the information contained in this report is true.
+July 24, 2024 I certify that the information contained in this report is true.

-submitted: July 28, 2023 Christine Keller, Executive Director & CEO Date Note: Evidence for this report are from July 1, 2022 through June 30, 2023, unless otherwise noted.
+istine CM Keller Christine Keller, Executive Director & CEO Date Note: Evidence for this report are from July 1, 2023 through June 30, 2024, unless otherwise noted.
 Global Policy Language With respect to employment, compensation, and benefits to employees, consultants, and contract workers, the Executive Director will not cause or allow jeopardy to fiscal integrity or to public image.
 Interpretation 1 The interpretations and data for Policies A to E reasonably demonstrate the avoidance of jeopardy to the fiscal integrity and public image of AIR with respect to employment, compensation, and benefits for AIR staff.
 Rationale 1 In aggregate, the data for Policies A thru E provide evidence of fairness, transparency, fiscal responsibility, and appropriate alignment with market conditions in respect to employment terms and conditions, salary levels, and availability of benefits provided to AIR staff, with special attention on the appropriate handling of the Executive Director's compensation and benefits.
 Evidence 1 Evidence is provided within Policies A to E later in this report.